 Guide Review - Samsung DualView TL225 Review

 With 12.2 megapixels of resolution, the DualView TL225 can create large prints.
-Overall image quality is very good, with realistic colors and sharp focus.
+Overall image quality is very good, and I found in my Samsung DualView TL225 review that the model has realistic colors and sharp focus.

 At times, the flash is a little too powerful and the macro mode doesn't work well in low light, but those are the primary drawbacks.

 Response times are strong for the DualView TL225 with very little shutter lag or shot to shot delays.

 The biggest potential problem involves battery power, as powering the two LCDs will drain the battery more quickly than with other cameras.
 Samsung attempts to preserve battery power by shutting down the LCD on the front whenever it isn't in use, but it might be a good idea to have a second, fully charged battery on hand.

 Now to discuss the fun part of the DualView TL225: The LCDs.

 The primary 3.5-inch LCD occupies the entire back panel of the camera and is one of the sharpest and brightest you'll find.
 The primary LCD is great, but it can be a little tough to hold the camera comfortably without smudging the LCD.
 However, with a little practice, most people will get the hang of holding the DualView TL225.

 The 1.5-inch LCD on the front of the camera is a very cool feature.
 Obviously, the small LCD simplifies the process of shooting self-portraits.
 It also can display an animation or a "smiley face," both of which are designed to grab the attention of small children as you attempt to have them look at the camera while you shoot their photos.

 Finally, the touchscreen LCD works very well, responding as it should.
 You even can use "gestures," such as drawing an "X" on the LCD with your finger on a photo you want to delete.
 Having a touchscreen LCD on a beginner level camera is a great feature.